Facelift in Sarasota

 There is no perfect age to have a facelift.
 While most people say that one’s 40s, 50s, and 60s are the best ages to have a facelift due to more visible aging signs, some advantages come with having a facelift at a younger age.
 These include a more subtle and natural look and quicker healing.

-A deep plane facelift may be better for you if you have more advanced and visible signs of aging and desire drastic results.
-Results are more intense and long-lasting because it involves your skin and facial muscles.
+A deep plane facelift may be better for you if you have more advanced and visible signs of aging and desire more comprehensive results.
+Results may be long-lasting because the procedure addresses deeper support structures beneath the skin.

 You will be put under anesthesia during the procedure.
 As such, your face may feel numb after a facelift, especially the skin around the incisions.
 It may take several weeks to months for the numbing sensation to subside.